 Provide community supervision of participants and maintain a supervision file for each Specialty Court participant, in compliance with the requirements of the Department of Corrections’ policies and procedures and Wisconsin State Law, including following confidentiality regulations.

 Be guided by Evidence Based Practices when making decisions pertaining to the supervision and treatment of DCC offenders participating in the Specialty Court.
-(Wisconsin Treatment Court Standard 1)
+(Wisconsin Treatment Court Standard 1).

 Prohibit agents from engaging in the role of Court Coordinator for the Specialty Court.
 The Court Coordinator maintains the overall management of the Specialty Court Program.
 This includes administrative assistance to the Specialty Court Judge, coordinating the selection and admission of the Specialty Court participants, coordinating Specialty Court team agendas and staffing program participant compliance.
 The Coordinator maintains documentation on paper and electronic files regarding the collection of random urinalysis tests, treatment compliance and coordinates collaboration between all of the participating agencies involved in the Specialty Court.